Generic selectors

 Tigris Mystic banner (2003)

-As explained, there had been tension building between two sets of Ultras in the Parc des Princes, the Kop of Boulogne and their subsidiaries and the Supras Auteuil, since the early 1990s.
+As explained, tension had been building between two sets of Ultras in the Parc des Princes, the Kop of Boulogne and its subsidiaries and the Supras Auteuil, since the early 1990s.

 The conflict occurred immediately after the match and sparked a series of violent confrontations between the two for many years to come, drastically hurting the club's reputation in Europe.